-Figure 2.4 illustrates the daily arrival and departure patterns for all person trips to and from UBC, by all modes, in Fall 1997 and Fall 2008.
+Figure 2.5 illustrates the daily arrival and departure patterns for all person trips to and from UBC, by all modes, in Fall 1997 and Fall 2009.
+Table 2.3 provides a summary of peak hour person trips by mode.
+Significant observations include: